 NOTE: Once content has been uploaded, it must clear the quality assurance review (which can take up to 30 days).
 You can check the status of a particular piece of content by viewing the Status column in My Music, My Movies, My TV Shows, My Music Videos, or My eCopy.
 Your content will only appear on the iTunes Store once it has completed the quality assurance process and your contract for that territory is In Effect.
 This is indicated by your contract appearing in the Contracts In Effect section of Agreements, Tax, and Banking.

-In order for your titles to appear on the iTunes Store, you must have (i) an In Effect contract for that territory, along with any required banking, tax, and contact information and (ii) your titles must have territory rights assigned for that specific country.
+In order for your titles to appear on the iTunes Store, you must have (i) an In Effect contract for that territory, along with any required banking, tax, and contact information and (ii) your titles must have territory rights assigned for that specific country or region.
 You can view the status of your contracts and request contracts for additional territories on iTunes Connect through Agreements, Tax, and Banking.
 You can view your territory rights for multiple items by requesting a report of your content using Catalog Reports, and for single items using My Movies.
 To add rights for a territory, access your titles in My Movies.

 You can check the status of your contract(s) in Agreements, Tax, and Banking of iTunes Connect.
 Contracts that are in process will appear in the "Contracts In Process" section.
 In order to sell your titles in a given territory, the contract covering that territory must have completed contact, bank, and tax information.
 To enter the required contact, bank and tax information, click the blue "Set Up" buttons for each contract.
 Once you have provided all required information for a contract, the contract should be processed and moved to the Contracts In Effect section, generally within 24 hours.